 ROWS 28 – 33: Repeat Row 2

 That’s all, y’all!
-If you’re dying for more dish cloth patterns, check out my round-up of 16 freebies.
+If you’re dying for more dishcloth and dish towel crochet patterns, check out my round-up of 16 freebies.